-I arrived in Heathrow Airport Terminal 3 yesterday, and went through one of the “ePassport” control gates that are being rolled out to replace staffed desks.
+On arrival at Heathrow Airport Terminal 3, I went through one of the "ePassport" control gates that are being rolled out to replace staffed desks.
 The UK government launched the third generation of eGates at Terminal 5 in October 2015.

 According to the Heathrow.com website, the ePassport gates are designed to "make arrivals easy" and "offer an alternative to conventional passport checks":